openframeworks/ofBook/chapters/math/chapter.md

 #### SRT (Scale-Rotate-Translate) operations
 Now we've defined the operations we like the most to describe (sort-of) real world objects moved around in space.
 Let's spend a few paragraphs talking about how to combine all of the operations together.

-If you recall, geometric operations are _non-commutative_, which means that if we defined them in a specific order, there's no guarantee that changing the order will provide us with similar results. ~~That means that when building a graphics system we need to exercise systematic vigilance when executing human stuff like "Turn that spindle around so I may see its refractions of the sun" without accidentally turning the sun around its' axis, incinerating the good people of Uranus.~~ **[mh: this felt distracting]**
+If you recall, geometric operations are _non-commutative_, which means that if we defined them in a specific order, there's no guarantee that changing the order will provide us with similar results.
+Therefore, when building a graphics system we must exercise systematic vigilance, so implementing human thoughts like "Turn this globe around its axis, it glows so nicely in the sunlight" without accidentally turning the sun around the same axis, resulting in a very confusing, very short year.

 The way we execute that vigilance is by a predefined order for handling objects.
 If you grab a pen and paper it won't take too long to figure that order out:
-1. Modify the scale (if need be).
+1. Modify the **scale** (if need be, otherwise apply the _identity scale_).
-2. Modify the orientation (if need be).
+2. Modify the **orientation** (if need be, otherwise apply the _identity rotation_).
-3. Modify the position (if need be).
+3. Modify the **position** (if need be, otherwise apply the _identity translation_).
-4. Rejoice.

 Any other order will cause weird effects, like things growing and spinning off their axes (anchor point / pivot, if animation is your jam).
 This may seem like common sense, but Ken Perlin notes that it was only the late 80s when that system became a standard for 3d.